syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/PivotGrid-Elements.md

 ![](PivotGrid-Elements_images/hyperlink.png)

 ## Selection
 You can select a particular range of value cells from PivotGrid and manipulate/display them.
-Cell selection is applicable only for values cells and you can enable this functionality by setting `EnableCellSelection` property to true.
+Cell selection is applicable only for value cells and you can enable this functionality by setting `enableCellSelection` property to true.

-The **"CellSelection"** event would be triggered as soon as the selection process is over, that is, when the mouse left click is released.
+The **"cellSelection"** event would be triggered as soon as the selection process is over, that is, when the mouse left click is released.
 The event argument contains a collection of JSON records and header values, which contains information about the selected cells.

 {% highlight CSHTML %}